Dipu-singh-1/StaySafe/README.md

 Android app to warn people of dangerous animals in the area.

 ## Why StaySafe?
-IIITDM Jabalpur campus is located right beside Dumna Nature Reserve.
-Dumna Nature Reserve is home to many faunae.
-Out of all of the faunae, Leopards and Deer have frequented the campus by jumping over the boundary walls.
+NIT Arunachal Pradesh campus is located in a dense hilly forest, so wild animals are a frequent concern for the safety of students and staff.

 StaySafe is the android application to the IoT based, Image Processing project on Raspberry Pi.
 This app notifies users about the location where the leopard has been detected in real-time and also provides an SOS button and Emergency Contacts.
 This way, users can stay away from areas where leopards are detected frequently.